GENERAL INFORMATION: 503-823-4000

 B. Expenditures.
 Money in the Tree Planting and Preservation Fund may be used only as follows:

-1. To plant trees on public or private property, including streets, in the same watershed as the site from which the funds were collected.
-Planting trees includes the cost of materials and labor necessary to install and establish a tree for a 2 year period;
+1. To plant trees on public or private property, including streets.
+Planting trees includes the cost of materials and labor necessary to install and establish a tree for a 5 year period;

 2. To purchase conservation easements for the perpetual retention of trees and tree canopy.
 Such conservation easements shall allow the City to replace trees that are removed when they die or become dangerous; and